-Today, more than ever, scientific studies have pointed to the utmost importance of a healthy gastrointestinal tract.
-Having a healthy and properly balance gut microbiome or gut flora has a massive effect on your immune system and is vital to staying healthy.
+GI Testing and Food Sensitivity Testing seem to be all the rage these days, but there’s good reason for this.
+Scientific studies have pointed out the utmost importance of a healthy gastrointestinal tract.
+Having a healthy and properly balanced gut microbiome has a significant impact on your immune system and is vital to staying healthy.

-- Celiac and other malabsorption disorders
+- Celiac Disease and other malabsorption disorders

 - Autoimmune diseases

-- Blood sugar problems and diabetes
+- Blood sugar fluctuation problems

 - Weight gain and obesity

-– Cardiovascular diseases
+- Cardiovascular disease

-- Inflammatory Bowel Disease or IBD
+- Inflammatory Bowel Disease (IBD)

-- Acid reflux and heartburn
+- Acid reflux/heartburn

-- Depression and mood disorders
+- Depression, anxiety, and other mood disorders

 The Enteric Nervous System

-GI Effects Test is an innovative stool test that measures biomarkers of GI function and performance of the microbiome in your gut.
-This cutting-edge test helps to indicate not only your gut health, but your overall health as well.
-Once identified, better and more targeted treatment can be implemented in your individual health plan.
+The GI Effects Comprehensive Profile is an innovative stool test that measures biomarkers of GI function and performance of the microbiome in your gut.
+This cutting-edge test helps to provide insight to your gut health, and your overall health.
+Once specific issues are identified, more accurate and targeted treatment plans can be implemented in your individual health plan.

 Additionally, this testing will indicate whether or not there are harmful pathogens present in your gut and will show imbalances between commensal and beneficial bacteria.
 Any other risk factors related to the microbiome will also be indicated through this test.